 Public appearances include horse expos and local TV and radio programs including National Public Radio (2005).

-Front Range Equine Rescue has consistently held a 3-Star or 4-Star (highest) rating with Charity Navigator, America's largest independent evaluator of charities.
-FRER received this rating indicating that the FRER organization is allocating and growing their finances in the most fiscally responsible way possible.
-Read the details of this very high rating.
-To help Front Range Equine Rescue maintain a 4-star rating, primary revenues need to be maintained per Charity Navigator.
-So please donate to our highly successful rescue work so that we can continue as a leader in helping at-risk horses through direct rescue and innovative special .
+Front Range Equine Rescue has consistently held a 3-Star or 4-Star (highest) rating with Charity Navigator, America’s largest independent evaluator of charities.
+Front Range receives high ratings indicating that it is an organization which allocates and grows its finances in the most fiscally responsible way possible.
+Read the details of Front Range’s current rating.
+Please donate to Front Range Equine Rescue’s highly successful rescue work so that we can continue as a leader in helping at-risk horses through direct rescue and innovative special .
 Click here to donate for the horses.

 In 2001, FRER was the agency winner of the Rio Vista Product's "Hank Award" for outstanding rescue work.

 November 2010 - Front Range Equine Rescue Earns First Equine Colorado Accreditation from Global Federation of Animal Sanctuaries: Today the Global Federation of Animal Sanctuaries (GFAS), the nation's premier organization providing standards for identifying legitimate animal sanctuaries, announced Front Range Equine Rescue became the first Colorado equine rescue and sanctuary accredited.
 The accreditation signifies the implementation of clear and respected international standards, enabling the public, donors and government agencies to recognize credible sanctuaries that adhere to the true mission of providing safe haven and humane care for abused animals.
 "Front Range Equine Rescue is a national leader," states Patty Finch, executive director of GFAS, "with outstanding educational outreach on horse abuse, horse slaughter and wild horse issues.
 Their mailings reach more than 80,000 households nationally with solid information on these vital issues."